eclipse-uprotocol/eclipse-uprotocol.github.io/content/media.md

 ## Blueprints

-The [Eclipse SDV Blueprints](https://sdv-blueprints.eclipse.dev) project hosts various showcases of how to build SDV-style solutions using Open Source components.
+The [Eclipse SDV Blueprints](https://sdv-blueprints.eclipse.dev) project hosts various showcases of how to build solutions using Eclipse SDV open source components.
 The following blueprints include uProtocol and can be used for instructional and inspirational purposes:

 - [Fleet Management Blueprint](https://github.com/eclipse-sdv-blueprints/fleet-management)
 - [Service-to-Signal Blueprint](https://github.com/eclipse-sdv-blueprints/service-to-signal)